Skip navigation

 • If excess fat pools in the pan, pour it off before serving the meat.

 Prepare meat as just a part of the meal, rather than the main attraction.
 For example, stir fry pork with broccoli and serve over brown rice.
-Along with the meat, you get a serving of vegetable and whole grain.
+Along with the meat, you get a serving of vegetables and whole grain.

 You can also try meat substitutes with your meals.